matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    expected user ID.
 This can be done by prompting Alice with the user ID, or can be done automatically if the device already knows what user ID to expect.
 At this point, Alice's device has now verified Bob's key.
-5. Alice's device sends a `m.key.verification.reciprocate` message (see below) as a to-device message to Bob's device (using the user ID and device ID from the QR code.)
+5. Alice's device sends a `m.key.verification.start` message (see below) as a to-device message to Bob's device (using the user ID and device ID from the QR code.)
 6. Bob's device fetches Alice's public key, signs it, and sends it to Alice's